Paula Stuart-Warren, CG℠, FMGS, FUGA

 Still looking for great-grandma or grandpa’s place of origin, and it wasn’t under the apple tree?
 Where in Sweden was Aunt Lily born?
 Was Grandma Griffin born in Chenango or Otsego County, New York?
 This lecture shares records and research strategies which may help you identify that place.
 The visuals demonstrate these records, what they contain, and how to use them.
 Repositories where you may find them are also covered.
 Finding places of origin for your ancestors can often be a challenging job.
 Many genealogists fail to search all available records for each ancestor.
 Don’t isolate your ancestor.
 Your ancestor’s place of origin may be in the records of another family member or in those of a neighbor.
 It doesn’t matter whether your mystery place of origin is in the U. S. or another country.
 The best advice is to never give up; you may learn about different sources, others may become accessible, or a distant relative with family data may suddenly surface.
 Don’t ignore the relatives that you think have no family history material.
 You might be surprised at the bits of knowledge they have.
 It may be time to review what you have already found to be sure you haven’t missed any clues.
 Analyze what you have, and think about what you haven’t yet checked.
 Start with the basics and then proceed to the more specialized sources for your ancestors, relatives, and their associates.

-Finding and Using Manuscript and Special Collections Repositories
+Finding and Using Manuscripts, Special Collections, and Repositories

 So you have checked census, probate, church, naturalization, and other records.
-The obituaries, marriage, birth, and death records have also been located.
-Yet, you still have too many blank spaces on your family group sheets.
+The obituaries, marriage, birth, and death records have also been located or don’t exist for the time period and relatives you seek.
+Yet, you still have too many blank spaces on your family group sheets, online tree, or in your genealogy software.
 You still don’t have enough of the story about some ancestors to really know who they were.
 Your next step might be using manuscripts and checking out special collections in various repositories.
 The treasures which might be found are too often neglected.
 Should you check in the ancestral localities?
 Of course, but manuscripts may end up anywhere.
-Fortunately more and more finding aids are available to help us find a manuscript which might pertain to an ancestral locality or person many states away from where they lived.
+Fortunately more and more FREE finding aids are available to help us find a manuscript which might pertain to an ancestral locality or person many states away from where they lived.
 These collections also may yield you some humorous or poignant finds.

 Found: One Ancestral Address, the Poor Farm